 GREAT GRANDPARENTS : Samuel and Elizabeth Leatherland

-Charles Leatherland's great grandfather, Samuel Leatherland, was born in 1810 in Kilsby, Northamptonshire.
+Charles Leatherland's great grandfather, Samuel Leatherland, was born around 1791 in Kilsby, Northamptonshire.

 GRANDPARENTS : Samuel and Susanna Leatherland

-Samuel Leatherland was born in Pailton, near Rugby, in 1839.
-He grew up in the village of Kilsby, Northamptonshire.
-In the 1851 census he was 15 years old living in Monks Kirby, Warwickshire and working as a farm servant with the family of Thomas Winterton, a farmer with a 230 acre farm who employed 12 farm labourers.
+Samuel Leatherland was born in Pailton, near Rugby, around 1835.
+In the 1851 census he was 15 years old living in Monks Kirby, Warwickshire and working as a farm servant with the family of Thomas Winterton, a farmer with a 230 acre farm who employed twelve farm labourers.